johnwalters/TallyStick/docs/Quicken Replacement Technical Architecture.md

 2. Implementation structure follows this architecture document unless a recorded architecture decision supersedes it.
 3. A change that crosses either boundary updates the relevant document before it is considered complete.

-Quicken Replacement Technical Architecture · Draft 0.2 · Prepared August 5, 2026 · Companion to PRD Draft 0.3
+TallyStick Technical Architecture · Version 1.0 · Prepared August 5, 2026 · Updated through the completed Balance Sheet milestone August 24, 2026